Exploring the Different Types of Cookware Materials

 Reactive Surface

-Unlined copper is highly reactive with acidic foods, which can cause a metallic taste and discolouration in the food.
+Unlined copper is highly reactive with acidic foods, which can cause a metallic taste and discoloration in the food.
 This is why most copper cookware is lined with a non-reactive metal like stainless steel.
 However, it’s essential to ensure that the lining remains intact to avoid food contamination.

 C. Best Uses for Copper Cookware